 5 Old Salem Heritage BridgeOld SalemSee on map

 This stunning bridge harkens back to America circa the 19th century and makes for a magical backdrop during holiday months when it comes alive with twinkling Moravian stars.
-Plan your visit for a winter weekend, when Old Salem packs in the fun with its Salem Saturdays filled with family-friendly activities and guided candlelight tours.
-Everyone getting a little stir-crazy during winter break?
-Check out the Winter Fair between Christmas and New Year’s featuring tons of hands-on workshops fit for an elf.
+Plan your visit for a winter weekend, when you can take a stroll through Old Salem's historic grounds.

 6 Topsail Beach